d12frosted/elpa-mirror/stable-melpa/ox-gist-readme.txt

-Often, I find myself wanting to share a subtree from my notes file, publicly.
-It is convenient to use gists for this, since GitHub renders the org syntax correctly.
+I often find myself wanting to share a subtree from or an entire Org mode file publicly.
+It's convenient to use GitHub gists for this, since GitHub renders Org mode syntax almost correctly.
 This package makes it easy to do that.
+The heavy lifting of creating and updating gists is delegated to
+@defunkt's `gist.el'.